Red River FC

-Red River FC (formerly Blue Goose SC until 2024) is an American semi-professional soccer club based in Bossier City, Louisiana.
+Red River Futbol Club (formerly Blue Goose SC until 2024) is an American semi-professional soccer club based in Bossier City, Louisiana.
 Founded in 2021, the club aims to provide localized talent in the Northern Louisiana area a platform for competitive play.
 Since 2022, the club has been performing in the Mid South division of the USL League Two.
 The team plays its home games at Airline High School.

 In 2024, Red River FC appointed Bryan Turner as a first-year USL Head Coach.